Steel Building Insulation Options

 Standard white vinyl-backed steel building insulation comes in R10 (3"), R11 (3 1/2") R13 (4") and R19 (6") and is similar to the standard fiberglass insulation that is commonly used in the walls and attic spaces of our homes.

-The primary difference between white vinyl-backed metal building insulation and that used in residential homes, is that one side of the fiberglass steel building insulation is bonded with a thermoset resin that creates a uniform layer of white vinyl.
+The primary difference between white vinyl-backed metal building insulation and that used in residential homes, is that one side is bonded with a thermoset resin that creates a uniform layer of white vinyl.
 This backing plays an important part in protecting the insulation from damage originating from any activities taking place on the inside of the building as well as providing a moisture barrier.
 Additionally, the bright white color helps to reflect interior light which results in a much brighter interior space.